Founder Lessons

 Why this matters for AI systems

-AI makes the complexity trade worse, not better.
-A model can confidently do a hundred things badly.
-A rules-based system at least fails predictably; a model fails in novel ways that your team hasn’t imagined yet.
+AI amplifies the complexity risk.
+Models can appear functional across a hundred tasks while failing unpredictably on the hundred-and-first.
+A rules-based system at least fails predictably.
+A model fails in novel ways your team hasn't imagined yet.

 Enjoyed this?
 Get more like it.